Updated June 27, 2023

 Anyone with a basic understanding of the software development lifecycle or anyone familiar with Software engineering is qualified to learn the QTP technology.

 So, It is the most popular regression and functional testing tool.
-It allows generating test scripts by using the user interface.
-It supports only the windows environment.
-It is not an open source tool, one has to buy a license for using it.
-QTP is a hot skill for testers and is used by many in the market today.
+It allows the generation of test scripts by using the user interface.
+It supports only the Windows environment.
+It is not an open-source tool; one has to buy a license to use it.
+Many testers today consider QTP a hot skill and use it extensively.